UN envoy ‘deeply alarmed’ by escalation in violence in Gaza Strip

 Mr Mladenov’s statement came amid the latest surge in violence this week, in which Hamas fired over 150 rockets at Israel.

-In turn, Israel carried out over 140 air strikes in the Gaza Strip.
+In turn, Israel carried out more than 140 air strikes in the Gaza Strip.

 Mr Mladenov said that for months, he has warned the “humanitarian, security and political crisis in Gaza risks a devastating conflict that nobody wants”.